hashir-ehtisham/EyeAgri/README.md

 # EyeAgri
-1st- RAG dataset uploaded only using verified info to eliminate hallucinations of RAG model
+1st commit - RAG dataset uploaded only using verified info to eliminate hallucinations of RAG model